Jim Olterman Scholarship Award – Request for Applications

 You must meet the following criteria to be considered for the Jim Olterman Scholarship Award:

-• By December of the preceding year, you must have completed two-thirds of the credits required for graduation with a Bachelor of Science Degree in Wildlife Biology or Management or a related natural resource field.
+By December of the year prior to the award, you must have completed two-thirds of the credits required for graduation with a Bachelors Degree in Wildlife Biology or Management or a related natural resource field.

 The application consists of the following materials: